Nicotine: Toxicity

 Today nicotine is less commonly used in agricultural insecticides, which was a main source of poisoning.
-More recent cases of poisoning typically appear to be in the form of Green Tobacco Sickness, accidental ingestion of tobacco or tobacco products, or ingestion of nicotine-containing plants.
-People who harvest or cultivate tobacco may experience Green Tobacco Sickness (GTS), a type of nicotine poisoning caused by dermal exposure to wet tobacco leaves.
+More recent cases of poisoning typically appear to be in the form of Green Tobacco Sickness (GTS), accidental ingestion of tobacco or tobacco products, or ingestion of nicotine-containing plants.
+People who harvest or cultivate tobacco may experience GTS, a type of nicotine poisoning caused by dermal exposure to wet tobacco leaves.
 This occurs most commonly in young, inexperienced tobacco harvesters who do not consume tobacco.
 People can be exposed to nicotine in the workplace by breathing it in, skin absorption, swallowing it, or eye contact.
 The Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for nicotine exposure in the workplace as 0.5 mg/m3 skin exposure over an 8-hour workday.
 The US National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 0.5 mg/m3 skin exposure over an 8-hour workday.
 At environmental levels of 5 mg/m3, nicotine is immediately dangerous to life and health.